gusztavvargadr/workstations/README.md

 clone/src/people/me$ vagrant up dotnet
 ```

 Now, it's time to be patient.
 The box - in this case, by default with [Visual Studio 2017 Community][w16s-vs17c] including [Windows Server 2016 Standard][w16s] - will be downloaded and the machine will be provisioned before the first use.
-If this is not the configuration that you want, you can terminate the process anytime with Ctrl-C.
+If this is not the configuration that you want, you can terminate the process anytime.

 Once the machine is ready, you can connect to it with RDP or open a remote PowerShell shell: